THE PROTECTION OF PERSONAL INFORMATION ACT (POPIA)

 • Organisation and data subject social media URL’s

 • Other information that is available in the public domain.

-We collect and process personal information mainly to contact data subjects for the purpose of understanding their requirements and delivering services accordingly.
-Where possible, we will inform data subjects what information they are required to provide to the Compay and what information is optional, as well as the consequences of not providing the said information.
+We collect and process personal information mainly to process membership applications.
+Where possible, we will inform data subjects what information they are required to provide to the Company and what information is optional, as well as the consequences of not providing the said information.

 Website usage information may be collected using “cookies” which allows the Company to collect standard internet visitor usage information.